Information about Mates And Dates

 dance floor.

-It is important that if you are traveling slowly or not at
+It is important (for everyone's safety) that if you are traveling slowly or not at

 all that you move towards the center of the dance floor.